andrewhe-princeton/COS375-Project-3/Partners.md

 >> This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Ada Lovelace

 - [Acknowledgement of student 1]
+This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Yu-Wei Fan
 - [Acknowledgement of student 2]
+This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Andrew He
 - [Acknowledgement of student 3]
+This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Rishabh Jain
 - [Acknowledgement of student 4]
+This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Eric Kurkowski